guanxin0520/dhnowFilter/README.md

  Then in teriminal or command line, run<br/>
  java -jar recommendSystem.jar<br/>
  It will make prediction about the new blogs based on the classifier.
 And the output file would be result_xxxxxxxx.xml.   xxxxxxxx is the current date MMDDYYYY.
+The output file will be stored in output folder

 The format of result_xxxxxxx.xml :
 <pre>